mohammadaliawan/ls-prep/revision_methodoly_ls_prep.md

 - Read Assignment from Ruby Docs
 - Make Flash Cards
 - Solve Exercises at the end of the chapter
-- Solve Ruby Basics for Variable Scope
-- Solve Ruby Basics for Getting User Input\

-### Revise Reading Docs, The Basics and Variables

 ### Methods